 How the Clapham alkali attack and manhunt for suspect Abdul Ezedi has unfolded

-Officers are hunting for Abdul Ezedi, 35, after the attack in south London.
+The suspect in the south London alkali attack is on the run and the police search for him is in its third day.

-The suspect in the south London alkali attack is on the run and being hunted by police.
+The suspect in the south London alkali attack is on the run and the police manhunt for him is in its third day.

 Abdul Ezedi, 35, who has “significant injuries to the right side of his face”, was last seen at King’s Cross tube station some 90 minutes after the attack in Lessar Avenue, Clapham.